LaunchCodeEducation/intro-to-web-dev-curriculum/content/appendices/array-method-examples/sort-examples/_index.md

 [ 10, 2, 30, 400, 8 ]
 ```

-Here JavaScript gets truly bizarre.
+Here, JavaScript gets truly bizarre.
 How is 8 larger than 400?

 When JavaScript sorts, it converts all entries into strings by default.
 Just
 like 'Apple' comes before 'Pear' because 'A' comes before 'P', the string '400'